 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Lupron Depot suspension:

 Store Lupron Depot suspension at 77 degrees F (25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Because the product does not contain a preservative, once mixed, discard the suspension if not used right away.
+Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep Lupron Depot suspension out of the reach of children and away from pets.

 - If you have any questions about Lupron Depot suspension, please talk with your doctor, pharmacist, or other health care provider.